EPCCed/APT-python4hpc/lectures/02/README.md

 # Numba

-- JIT-compiler that uses LLVM toolchain
+- JIT-compiler within CPython framework that uses LLVM toolchain

-- Select functions to be just-in-time (JIT) compiled
+- Choose functions to be just-in-time (JIT) compiled with `@jit` decoration

 - When a JIT-decorated function is called for the first time, it is compiled into machine code using LLVM